-Under these regulations it is an offence to intentionally or recklessly remove, or cause or permits another person to remove, a hedgerow.
+Under these regulations it is an offence to intentionally remove, or cause or permit another person to remove, a hedgerow.
 Important hedgerows are defined in Section 4 of the Regulations.
-This includes hedgerows that have existed for over 30 years or satisfies at least one criteria listed in Part II of Schedule 1.
+This includes hedgerows that have existed for over 30 years or satisfies at least one criterion listed in Part II of Schedule 1.